reg1reg1/reg1reg1.github.io/_posts/2020-03-20-Natas-Wargames-2.md

 ### Natas 16

 This one presents us with the possibility of command injection.
-But there is a twist - There is a filtering on characters like ';', '|' /[;|&`\'"]/ etc. This removes the possibility of simply appending a command and getting it executed.
+But there is a twist - There is a filtering on characters like <pre>';', '|' /[;|&`\'"]/ </pre> etc. This removes the possibility of simply appending a command and getting it executed.
 Remember, our goal here is to read the contents of the file **/etc/natas_webpass/natas17**.

 The first clue is if we search for something like "__^He__".
 Note that the "^" is not in the list of illegal characters.
 We get all the words starting from the letters "He" like He , Hebrew etc.